TakanoriHarashima/DNA_NP_motor_simulation/README.md

 * harashimna@ims.ac.jp

 # License
-It is made available under a CC-BY-NC-ND 4.0 International license.
+Our simulation code used in this study is provided under the MIT License.